 The Chair wished to express his thanks, on behalf of the Board, to everyone in the communications team for the excellent work that had been done during Covid in a rapidly changing environment.
 He also wished to thank Dr Amy Oehring for her video on "Recovering well from Covid" which had been very well received.
-The Chair had taken part in a live Facebook event with Emma Hardy and Councillor Hester Bridges (Chair of Hull Health and Wellbeing Board) about the Covid vaccine which had been very well received on behalf of the public and had proved a good way to communicate with people and get accurate information out.
+Both the Chair and the Accountable Officer had taken part in a live Facebook event with Emma Hardy and Councillor Hester Bridges (Chair of Hull Health and Wellbeing Board) about the Covid vaccine which had been very well received on behalf of the public and had proved a good way to communicate with people and get accurate information out.